 Industry leaders to tackle ag labor topics at forum

-Attendees at the National Council of Agricultural Employers’ (NCAE) 2025 Ag Employer Labor Forum will hear from leaders of two federal agencies that deal with ag labor issues.
+The National Council of Agricultural Employers’ (NCAE) 2025 Ag Employer Labor Forum will feature expert sessions.
+Learn more.

 U.S. Department of Labor (DOL) Secretary Lori Chavez-DeRemer and USDA Deputy Secretary Stephen Vaden have confirmed their participation in the forum, scheduled for Dec.
 3-5 at the M Resort near Las Vegas, Nevada.